ritik168/Zepto-Data-Analysis-Project/README.md

 . outOfStock: Boolean flag indicating stock availability

 . quantity: Number of units per package (mixed with grams for loose produce)

+# 🔧 Project Workflow
+Here’s a step-by-step breakdown of what we do in this project:

+1. Database & Table Creation
+We start by creating a SQL table with appropriate data types: